 Our healthcare strategy will transform the way we deliver healthcare across Forth Valley.
-Acute services will be brought together on one site in the new Forth Valley Royal Hospital at Larbert.
-It will be supported four community hospitals in Falkirk, Stirling, Bo'ness and Clackmannanshire and a range of enhanced community based centres and clinics.
+Acute services are now on one site at Forth Valley Royal Hospital in Larbert, which is supported by four community hospitals in Falkirk, Stirling, Bo’ness and Clackmannanshire and a range of enhanced community based centres and clinics.

 This £20m facility, which was officially opening in November 2009, is home to 3 GP practices and provides a wide range of services including community nursing, speech and language therapy, podiatry, dental, physiotherapy and dermatology.
 It also has 45 inpatient beds for rehabilitation, palliative and continuing care and a day therapy unit which provides services for people with both mental health and physical needs.
 It is one of four community hospitals being developed across Forth Valley.

 For more information visit Clackmannanshire Community Healthcare Centre

 this purpose-built “teach and treat” dental centre in the Langlees area of Falkirk opened in August 2009.
 It has seven dental surgeries and is involved in training final year students at Glasgow Dental School.

 The new Stenhousemuir Health Centre was completed in March 2010.
 The facility, which has replaced the former building on Park Drive, houses four GP practices – Ochilview, Park View, Stenhouse and Viewpoint – and is much larger than the former premises.

 Not only does the new building provide a better environment for patients but also provides improved access to a wider range of services.
 These include podiatry, physiotherapy, speech and language therapy, together with consulting space for outpatient psychiatry and dietetics.

 For more information visit